Saving your A$$ on a bike

 This can come from friction between bare skin (the ‘thigh self-love’ or ‘chub rub’), or from your inner thighs rubbing against parts of the saddle or saddle stem.
 Personally I always wear full length leggings rather than shorts to minimise this.

 It’s also worth trying to test out bikes with your set up to ensure nothing is poking you!
-(For example, my Schwinn IC3 had a very awkwardly positioned handle which I only discovered after emailing them I could adjust the position of whilst tightened!
+(For example, my old bike, the Schwinn IC3 had a very awkwardly positioned handle which I only discovered after emailing them I could adjust the position of whilst tightened!
 If I hadn’t I would have had a horribly bruised thigh)

 You may also want to get an anti-chafing cream for any particularly sensitive areas, and as mentioned above – consider going commando!!